 Advise people to be mindful of their body language– facial reactions can be perceived as judgmental.

 The exercise is a balance between deep self-reflection and fun.
 Both parties learn a lot about each other while refreshing who they are.

 - Address the difficulty of getting into the deeper layers

-- Notice that some people feel confident identifying with their job and other with their family or relationships
+- Notice that some people feel confident identifying with their job and others with their family or relationships

-- Ask participant what they learned about themselves and others
+- Ask participants what they learned about themselves and others

 - Invite them to reflect on the experience.
 How did they feel?
 What was comfortable?
 What was challenging?
 How did they react to what people were sharing?
 How did they feel about not being able to interrupt or provide feedback?
 How did it feel to continue having to address the same question?